 Fire Emblem Tellius: Jill and Haar are playable in both games.
 In Path of Radiance, Shiharam and Ashnard can be unlocked to use on the bonus Trial Maps.

-Fire Emblem Awakening: Cherche and her son Gerome primarily, but thanks to the class change and marriage systems, there can potentially be well over a dozen characters capable of using this class.
+Fire Emblem Awakening: Cherche and her son Gerome primarily (who thanks to Time Travel actually ride the same dragon), but thanks to the class change and marriage systems, there can potentially be well over a dozen characters capable of using this class.
 Also notable for the fact that Manaketes Nowi and Tiki are capable of using it, which would make them dragons (in human form) riding dragons.

 Dragon Breed has an interesting play on the trope.
 You play as Kayus, riding the dragon Bahamoot.
 Bahamoot is invincible, but Kayus is a One-Hit-Point Wonder.
 Thus you must fly the dragon in a specific way so that its body can protect the rider against enemy shots.

 And yes, you do have dogfights against similar dragons, as well as some Flying Saucers in a side quest you get from a paranormal investigator named Roswell.
 In Wild ARMs 3 at least.